craftcms/docs/docs/commerce/4.x/addresses.md

 ```

 ::: warning
-Updates to an order address filled from the customer’s address book will _not_ propagate back to the source, and
+Any field(s) updated on an order address filled from the customer’s address book will _not_ propagate back to the source, and will break the association to it.
+Sending `shippingAddressId` and `billingAddressId` are only intended to populate an order address with existing information—not keep them synchronized.
 :::

 ### Estimate Cart Addresses